 Liability in a Motorcycle Crash

-If you were injured in a motorcycle crash caused by another driver’s negligence, they may be liable for your injuries.
+If you have suffered injuries in a motorcycle accident due to another driver’s negligence, they could be held responsible.
 Driver negligence may include:

 Serious Injuries in Motorcycle Collisions

 Due to the lack of physical protection and size difference between motorcycles and other vehicles on the road, motorcycle accidents often result in severe injuries for riders compared to a typical car accident.
 These can include:

 - Road rash

 Many of these injuries can have life-altering consequences and require extensive medical treatment, resulting in significant financial burden for the injured rider.

 Motorcyclists involved in collisions are at a high risk of experiencing head injuries such as a traumatic brain injury, which can result in significant cognitive and physical impairment.
 Helmets are legally required in the state of New York and for good reason.
 They have been shown to significantly reduce the risk of TBIs in motorcycle crashes, making it essential for riders to wear proper protective gear.

 Long Term Impact

 Motorcycle wrecks often cause significant health challenges for injured riders.
 Riders who have experienced a TBI or other serious injury may undergo a substantial decline in their overall quality of life and require extensive rehabilitation.
 Motorcycle operators who have suffered catastrophic injuries may not be able to resume their previous occupation or work at the same level of capacity as before the accident.